What is a Code Plan, also known as a Code Footprint?

 Who Needs a Code Plan?

-Code plans are required for new and remodel construction projects, it's how the authorities know that the building was designed in a safe and responsible manner.
+Code plans are required for new and remodel construction projects, it's how the authorities know that the building was designed in a safe and responsible manner that meets code requirements.
 However, there are many building types where a code plan is extra important, and may have one or more authorities that review the code plans for any type of work.
 For example, daycares, group homes, and healthcare facilities are often under the authority of various state agencies, and you cannot get licensed for a new business, or make changes to an existing one, without providing a code plan showing the building is safe.
 Other buildings may only be under the jurisdiction of local building departments, like the city or county, they also review code plans for everyday businesses, churches, and other buildings.

 Is the Code Plan the same thing as an Exit Plan, also known as an Egress Plan?